Power law convergence and concavity for the Logarithmic Schr\"odinger equation: Liouville theorems

 \section{Liouville theorems}

 In what follows we present a Liouville type result on convex epigraphs, valid for positive solutions of $-\Delta v=v^p$.
 The half-space case dates back to \cite{Dan92}, while the case of coercive epigraph is treated in \cite{EsLi82}.
+We mention that, after the submission of this manuscript, the preprint \cite{BFS26} appeared online.
+There, the authors prove Liouville type results for a class of domains and nonlinearities which (also in light of the results in Section \ref{sec_lipschit_epi}) is larger than the one considered here, see \cite[Theorem 5.2 and 5.3]{BFS26}.

 We start by recalling a maximum principle on strips.

 \begin{lemma}[Maximum principle in a strip] Let $A$ be an open subset of $\R^{N-1}\times \ ]0, d[$ and $w\in C^2(A)\cap C^0(\overline{A})$ fulfill

 for some $c\in L^\infty(A)$.
 Set